Lanolin

 FAQs

 • Is lanolin the same as wool?
 No. Lanolin is a waxy secretion that coats wool fibers; it is extracted from the wool after shearing and does not contain fiber material.
+Its compositional similarity to human sebum is the main reason it has found its way into so many skin-care and pharmaceutical contexts.

 • Is this page recommending lanolin?
-No—this is educational information only.
+No — this is educational information only.

 References